- Military Basics

 What do I need to know about student loans?

 After you’ve exhausted all financial aid or scholarship options and saved as much money as you can, it may be time to look into student loans.
 Consider these factors before accepting student loans:

 - Remember, you have to pay them back.
-Loans are not “free money” and you can end up paying back much more than you originally take out, depending on the interest rate.
+Loans are not “free money,” and you can end up paying back much more than you originally took out, depending on the interest rate.